bark-simulator/bark-simulator.github.io/src/data/tutorials/core_modules.md

 ## Map Interface

 The `MapInterface` implements all map-related functionalities &ndash; the map itself, routing, and an abstraction layer.
-The `RoadGraph` enables querying the shortest route from a start to a goal position returning a sequence of roads and lane identifieres.
+The `RoadGraph` enables querying the shortest route from a start to a goal position returning a sequence of roads and lane identifiers.
-Each agent has a routing in form of multiple connected roads called the `RoadCorridor` the agent (vehicle) should follow these and is only allowed to stay within this `RoadCorridor`.
+Each agent has a routing in the form of multiple connected roads called the `RoadCorridor` the agent (vehicle) should follow these and is only allowed to stay within this `RoadCorridor`.

-The `RoadCorridor` polygon is depicted in light blue and the LaneCorridor's contour are depicted as blue lines in the figure below.
+The `RoadCorridor` polygon is depicted in light blue and the LaneCorridor's contours are depicted as blue lines in the figure below.

 ![RoadCorridor](../images/roadcorridor_[0, 2, 4].png)